 As an alternative, use the built-in Index navigation.

-In the Pages panel, hover over the page and click the to open Page Settings for the page in the Index you want to link to.
+In the Pages panel, hover over the Index section you want to link to.
+Click the to open Page Settings for that section.

 Copy the slug from the URL Slug field.
 You'll use this slug to create an anchor link.

-- Paste the slug you copied above in the External tab.
+- In the External tab, paste the slug you copied in Step 1.

-- Add a hashtag symbol (#) to the front of the slug.
-The anchor link in this example would be #el-panamericano-hayden.
-You don't need any other part of the URL.
+- Add a hashtag symbol (#) to the front of the slug to complete the link.
+The anchor link in this example is #hours-and-location.

 - Ensure Open in New Window is unchecked.

-- For the Pacific, Charlotte, Fulton, Horizon, and Naomi templates only, add -section to the end of your anchor link, like this: #page-name-section
+- For the Pacific, Charlotte, Fulton, Horizon, and Naomi templates only, add -section to the end of your anchor link, like this: #page-slug-section

 - Click Save.